University Programs

 Are you looking for a professional mentor for your team?
 The National Council of Structural Engineers Associations (NCSEA) is a supporting affiliate of the Student Steel Bridge Competition.
 Through their network of local Structural Engineers Associations and members throughout the country, NCSEA may be able to find a practicing structural engineer to mentor your team.
 Visit aisc.org/ssbc-ncsea to learn more!

-We've partnered with the Ironworker Management Progressive Action Cooperative Trust (IMPACT), and iron worker training centers across the country are opening their doors to support SSBC teams.
+We have partnered with Iron Worker apprenticeship training centers across the country to educate students about what it’s like to be an ironworker through hands-on demos, tours, and.
+Some facilities may also be able to provide welding and other fabrication skills training, provide space and access to tools for fabrication, and/or allow the team to practice constructing their bridge.
 This may be particularly beneficial for teams who may not have access to the necessary resources or facilities on their own campus for fabrication.
 Learn more at aisc.org/ssbc-impact.

 Fabricator Partnerships